BlocProtocol/BLOC-wiki/docs/guides/wallets/Using-checkpoints.md

 ## Setup

 - Right click [this link](https://github.com/turtlecoin/checkpoints/raw/master/checkpoints.csv) and choose `Save link as...` to download checkpoints.csv
-- Place checkpoints.csv in the same folder as your daemon(TurtleCoind) and wallet(zedwallet).
+- Place checkpoints.csv in the same folder as your daemon(BLOCd) and wallet(zedwallet).
 - You can get them both [from here](http://latest.turtlecoin.lol) if you don't have them already.

-- Make sure you shut down any GUI wallets, or any other instances of TurtleCoind.
+- Make sure you shut down any GUI wallets, or any other instances of BLOCd.

 ## Usage

 ### Windows

-- First, open a command prompt in the same directory as TurtleCoind.
+- First, open a command prompt in the same directory as BLOCd.
-- This can easily be done by moving to the TurtleCoind directory in Windows Explorer, then typing `cmd` in the search bar and hitting enter:
+- This can easily be done by moving to the BLOCd directory in Windows Explorer, then typing `cmd` in the search bar and hitting enter:

 ![Opening cmd](images/opening-cmd.png)
-- Finally, type `TurtleCoind.exe --load-checkpoints checkpoints.csv` in the command prompt.
+- Finally, type `BLOCd.exe --load-checkpoints checkpoints.csv` in the command prompt.

 ### Linux, Mac

-- First, open a command prompt in the same directory as TurtleCoind.
+- First, open a command prompt in the same directory as BLOCd.
 - You can use the `cd` command to change to this directory.
 For example, `cd Downloads/turtlecoin-v0.7.0`
 - Alternatively, your file manager may provide the ability to open a terminal in your current directory.
-Navigate to the folder with TurtleCoind in, and try right clicking, to see if you can open a terminal there:
+Navigate to the folder with BLOCd in, and try right clicking, to see if you can open a terminal there:

 ![Opening terminal](images/open-term.png)

-- Finally, type `./TurtleCoind --load-checkpoints checkpoints.csv` in the terminal.
+- Finally, type `./BLOCd --load-checkpoints checkpoints.csv` in the terminal.

 ## Expected Output